BA-RAM/hcgraph/README.md

      - Create (update) SQLite Database: `dotnet ef database update`
 4. Run/Debug Solution

+:warning: You may receive prompts regarding https certs.
+Allow it to create a cert and trust it.

 A browser window will launch (https://localhost:[port]).
 Note, this window will not navigate anywhere.
 You must navigate to https://localhost:[port]/graphql/ to get to the Banana Cake Pop playground.

 ## GraphQL Query Examples